sharkymark/v2-templates/2-notmaintained/eclipse-novnc/README.md

 ---
 name: Develop with VNC (and Eclipse) in a container in a Kubernetes pod
-description: The goal is to enable code-server (VS Code) and VNC (Eclipse)
+description: The goal is to enable code-server (VS Code) and noVNC TurboVNC (Eclipse)
 tags: [cloud, kubernetes]
 ---

-# Eclipse IDE within noVNC client and TigerVNC server template for a workspace in a Kubernetes pod
+# Eclipse IDE within noVNC client and TurboVNC server template for a workspace in a Kubernetes pod

 ### Apps included
 1. A web-based terminal
 1. code-server IDE (VS Code-in-a-browser)
-1. noVNC and Tiger VNC
+1. noVNC and TurboVNC
 1. Eclipse

 ### Additional bash scripting